Davospike/segpSPA/The_Process/ProjectEvaluation.md

 - Details of how you evaluated your designs (techniques used & awareness of their limitations).
 Description of techniques suitable for your particular design.
 A timeline of evaluation of your design.
 - Unit testing / Functional testing.
 - User acceptance testing.
 Evaluation of your design with users – methods undertaken, findings, implications.
+- Refer to the detchment between the frontend and backend
+  - Some features could not be completed
+    - due to lack of javascript knowledge and a proper synergy between the front and back end structures
+  - Next time it would be better to communicate more and make the front end frame work more compatible with the back end **and vice versa**.

 ## Conclusion
 - Reflect on the working practices of your group, how well they did or did not work, e.g, management of issues, communication, Agile (etc).
 - Reflective discussion of the success of the project.
 How well did your project fulfil the brief?
 Were all of your own objectives met
+  - **not being able to implement statistics (num_correct)**
 - This is a chance to reflect on how coronavirus has affected your project (remote working practices etc)
+  - **difficulties in brainstorming, pair programming technologies, **
 - Discussion of Social and Ethical implications of your work.
+  - **ethical framework**
 - Discussion of future work (in terms of design, development and evaluation)
+  - **more fake news, continuous pulling of data, our own integrate fake news detection model, user accounts, different data formats ie using dataset DB in archive (and different types of quizzes), mobile app, expanding answers beyond true/false**
+  - can put here that if were to do a similar project / extend this one, would implement use of jasmine / karma tools in early stages of the process, to get live error checking etc